OBASE: Object-Based Address-Space Engineering to Improve Memory Tiering: Evaluation

 \myparagraph{CrestDB testbed} We implemented CrestDB, a concurrent in-memory key-value store, to evaluate \SYSTEM{} across diverse data structures and concurrency mechanisms.
 CrestDB integrates ten high-performance data structures spanning the concurrency-control spectrum (Table~\ref{tab:ds}), from lock-free algorithms to global locks.
 Many structures are borrowed from ASCYLIB~\cite{ascylib}, which provides production grade implementations.
 This diversity demonstrates that \SYSTEM{}'s compiler instrumentation and migration protocol are compatible with a wide range of synchronization approaches without structure-specific modifications.
 All data structures maintain guide pointers to key and value objects; CrestDB deep-copies inserted data, ensuring \SYSTEM{} manages the authoritative copy rather than application-held aliases.
 Unless otherwise noted, CrestDB runs with six server threads and six client threads.

 \myparagraph{Workloads} We use the YCSB benchmark suite with Zipfian-distributed keys to model skewed access patterns typical of production workloads.
 To evaluate real-world adaptivity, we replay production traces from Meta (CacheLib~\cite{cachelib-osdi}, DBbench~\cite{benchmark-rocksdb-fb}) and Twitter (Cluster~7, Cluster~23)~\cite{twitter-traces}.
-We evaluate \SYSTEM{} using CrestDB, an in-memory key-value store configured with ten concurrent data structures spanning diverse synchronization mechanisms (Table~\ref{tab:ds}).
-Unless otherwise noted, CrestDB runs with six server threads and six client threads communicating over Unix domain sockets.

-\myparagraph{Controller parameters} Unless otherwise noted, \SYSTEM{} uses the controller described in §\ref{sec:address-space-org}: the Object Collector scans access metadata every 120\,s, targets a promotion rate (PR) of 1\%, and adjusts the cold threshold $C_t$ by $\pm 1$ window after each scan while keeping $1 \le C_t \le 32$.
-We choose a conservative 1\% target following production compressed-memory deployments~\cite{TMO, zswap}, which has proven effective across tiering backends with different latency characteristics.
-The optimal promotion rate is hardware-dependent: faster secondary tiers can tolerate higher cold-access fractions, while much slower tiers may require more conservative thresholds; exploring such hardware-aware tuning is left to future work.
-These defaults apply across all workloads; §\ref{sec:eval-traces} examines the dynamics of $C_t$ adaptation over time.
+\myparagraph{Controller parameters} Unless otherwise noted, the Object Collector scans every 120\,s, targets a 1\% promotion rate, and adjusts $C_t$ by $\pm1$ window per scan within $1\le C_t\le32$ (§\ref{sec:address-space-org}); the conservative 1\% target follows production compressed-memory deployments~\cite{TMO, zswap}.
+The optimal rate is hardware-dependent (faster tiers tolerate higher cold-access fractions), and hardware-aware tuning is future work. §\ref{sec:eval-traces} examines $C_t$ dynamics over time.